 CSG American Rescue Plan Funding Guide

 The American Rescue Plan was passed by Congress in March 2021 and allocates $1.9 trillion to combat the effects of the COVID-19 pandemic.
 The Council of State Governments (CSG) Justice Center released an American Rescue Plan Act of 2021: Guide to Advancing Justice-Related Goals that outlines eight justice-related goals that state leaders can support with available funding.
-Additionally, the CSG Justice Center hosted a webinar on June 15, 2021 informing stakeholders on how the American Rescue Plan assists with responding to the behavioral health crisis.
-A recording of the webinar can be found here.
+Additionally, the CSG Justice Center hosted a webinar on June 15, 2021, informing stakeholders on how the American Rescue Plan assists with responding to the behavioral health crisis.
+View the webinar recording.

 Deputy Director for the Office of Youth and Community Restoration